-In addition, organizations are having to contend with increasing regulation in areas such as anti-corruption, antitrust, privacy, information security and export controls, as well as authorities that are stepping up their oversight and enforcement activities.
+Organizations are having to contend with increasing regulation in areas such as anti-corruption, antitrust, privacy, information security and export controls.
+Further, customers as well as authorities are stepping up their oversight and enforcement activities.

 What do businesses have to do to ensure they fulfil society’s expectations and their own ambitions in terms of sustainable entrepreneurship?
 How can this contribute to the objective of long term value creation?